 Whether we like it or not, we’re all shoe people really.

 The Bata Shoe Museum has more than 13 000 artifacts spanning 4500 years of history.
-Find out everything you could want to know about the life and times of shoes on its website over here.

 I visited Toronto as part of the #LuxuryToronto project and received free entry to the museum for review purposes.
 I set up the visit myself since the concept sounded interesting and I remain as free as a bare-footed pixie to write about whatever it is that I want.
 See the exciting disclosure policy.